dragon7-fc/misc/algorithm/LeetCode/README.md

         vector<int> cnt(26);
         while (j < n) {
             cnt[s[j] - 'A'] += 1;
+            // add current character to window
+            // try to maintain upper bound on max frequency not exact value
+            // when meet limit, only when current char contribute to max frequency then window size will grows
-            mx = max(mx , cnt[s[j] - 'A']);
+            // not update max frequency for s[i] mx = max(mx , cnt[s[j] - 'A']);
             if (j - i + 1 - mx > k) {
                 cnt[s[i] - 'A'] -= 1;